-Mrs Rutter and her friend Mrs Vera Hack visit Carrolup for three days at the end of January 1950, soon after the Department of Native Affairs has moved the girls away to missions.
+Mrs Rutter and her friend Mrs Vera Hack visit Carrolup for just over a day at the end of January 1950, soon after the Department of Native Affairs has moved the girls away to missions.
 The two women receive a rousing welcome from the boys.
 Mrs Rutter is amazed by the strong values of the boys and their exemplary behaviour.

 ‘In every way they were exemplary – attentive, interested, appreciative, grateful, polite, unselfish, sporting and physically courageous.
 I hope that my own grandchildren will develop these traits as definitely as these little aboriginal boys…’ Mrs Florence Rutter, 1950

 Mrs Rutter is deeply saddened by the squalid conditions in which the children live, and aims to highlight these conditions to the outside world, whilst helping the boys help themselves by earning money from their beautiful art.